Obinnabii/Jody/README.md

 #quit           ->      Quit the repl
 #env            ->      Print the environment representation (shows all the
                         variable and function assignments)
-#display        ->      Toggles the visibility of an inputs memoization status
+#display        ->      Toggles the visibility of an input's memoization status
-                        when running dynamic functions
+                        when running dynamic functions.
 #lowmem         ->      Toggles low memory mode [#TODO need to explain this @JackRNash]